dendronhq/dendron-site/vault/project.n.2020.principles-and-values.md

 ## Goals

-Come up with governing principals and values for the Dendron product and the Dendron Community
+Come up with governing principals and values for the Dendron product and the Dendron Community.
+This item is complete and documented under [[dendron.principles]]

 ## Details